thornoar/smoothmanifold/documentation/main.typ

 = Debugging capabilities <sc-debug>

 In case an algorithm runs into an incorrect situation or is given incorrect input, mechanisms are put in place in module `smoothmanifold` to trigger an _error_ (subsequently stopping execution) or a _warning_ (while continuing execution).
-The relevant routine is #vs
+For errors, the relevant routine is #vs

 ```
 void halt (string msg) {